Submit data to the Marine Noise Registry

 The MNR collects information on the noisy activities (during the planning stages) and actual location and date data (after the activity has been completed).

-What noise activities need to be registered?
+Noise activities that need to be registered

 - Impact Pile Driving

 - Geophysical surveys (seismic, sub bottom profiling and multibeam echosounders)

 - Acoustic deterrent devices

 Where available, MNR collect source property data (in line with TG noise guidance), which includes:-

 - Maximum air gun volume

 Non-licensable noise activities that can be voluntarily provided

 We encourage the registration of all noise activity in the marine environment, including activities which do not require a Marine Licence.
 This includes, but is not limited to: